-Note: Diplomas are mailed to your home address on file approximately four weeks after the semester ends or final grades are assigned, whichever is later.
+Note: Diplomas are mailed to your home address on file approximately six to eight weeks after the semester ends or final grades are assigned, whichever is later.
 All college financial obligations must be met to receive a credential or transcript.

 - Fill out the Commencement Ceremony Form.

 Fill out and submit the Commencement Ceremony Form.
-Be sure to submit this form by April 5 for May commencement—late applicants may not be eligible to participate in the ceremony.
-Each graduate participating in the commencement ceremony will receive six (6) guest tickets.
-All attendees must have a ticket to attend commencement—no exceptions.
+Be sure to submit this form by Sunday, March 19 for May commencement—late applicants may not be eligible to participate in the ceremony.

 - Update your contact information in MyMSTC.